Scarsdale, New York: Police

 The Scarsdale Police Department was founded in 1909.
 As of today, the department consists of 45 full-time Police Officers, 9 civilian employees, and 14 School Crossing Guards.
 The department is divided into three sections: Investigations, Patrol, and Support Services.

+Steven DelBene was appointed to serve as Chief of Police in January 2025, and assumed office in February 2025.

+In June 2025, the Scarsdale Board of Trustees approved a $2.1 million contract with Flock Safety, which Chief DelBene described as including "LPRs [license plate readers], live-view cameras, and DFR [drone as a first responder] technology."

 Two officers have been killed in the line of duty: Sgt.
 John J. Harrison in 1923 and Officer Charles Ackerly in 1956.